-21 Purchasing power parity.
+64 Purchasing power parity.

-The number of those who applied for the first time for fixed telephone connection in 2002 accounted to only 611 individual cases revealing that the demand for fixed lines decreased substantially from the mid nineties (Table E3).
+65 The number of those who applied for the first time for fixed telephone connection in 2002 accounted to only 611 individual cases revealing that the demand for fixed lines decreased substantially from the mid nineties (Table E3).

-Slovenia picked up the Internet use relatively early and reached the EU level in 1999 with 14 percent of population using Internet23 (Table II.1).
-However, the dynamic of Internet usage slowed down by the end of the nineties.
-Since 1995 the share of active users of Internet (those which use the Internet at least once per month24) in total population increased from 3 to 29 per cent in 2002 (Table II.1).
+The measurement of Internet use is faced with severe methodological difficulties.
+It depends on how the Internet users are defined (daily, weekly, monthly use, general use) and on the population selected (total population, population above 12 or 15 years of age, population between 15-65 years of age).
+Depending on the type of users and of population group selected, the Internet penetration rate differs substantially and in slowed down by the end of the nineties.
+Since 1995 the share of active users of Internet (those which use the Internet at least once per month67) in total population increased from 3 to 29 per cent in 2002 (Table E1).
 The analysts state that the diffusion of Internet in Slovenia happened in three waves.
 In the first wave, prior to 1995 the users of Internet were predominantly students and academic people who could use free access to Internet via Arnes (academic server).
-The second wave came in 1995 and 1996 when computer oriented users joined, together with the pupils from secondary and primary schools, due to the start of the programme of computer literacy (see chapter II.2.6).
+The second wave came in 1995 and 1996 when computer oriented users joined, together with the pupils from secondary and primary schools, due to the start of the programme of computer literacy (see Section E.2.6).
 Since 1997, the Internet using population became more diversified as the access to Internet from households begun to increase (Trček, 1999).

-Box 2: Research on Internet in Slovenia (RIS)
+Box E1: Research on Internet in Slovenia (RIS)